Knowledge base 149: ANPR cameras in Identity Access 9

 Black wire: GND at ANPR – GND on iNet ACU Reader Port

-Once you're logged in, follow the screenshot and the instructions below -
+Follow the screenshot and the instructions below -

 1) Select Cards & Readers